dcbaker/cython/docs/src/userguide/extension_types.rst

 Extension types can be declared extern or public.
-An extern extension type declaration makes an extension type defined in external C code available to a Cython module.
-A public extension type declaration makes an extension type defined in a Cython module available to external C code.
+An extern extension type declaration makes an extension type defined in external C code available to a Cython0 module.
+A public extension type declaration makes an extension type defined in a Cython0 module available to external C code.

 .. _external_extension_types: